The following sections describe WebLogic JDBC resources, how they are configured, and how those resources apply to a WebLogic domain:

 Yes—via a deployment plan

-WebLogic JDBC configuration is stored in XML documents that conform to the
+WebLogic JDBC data source configurations are stored in XML documents that conform to the

 jdbc-data-source.xsd schema (available at